The Community Music School of the Piedmont: Locations

 CMSP is headquartered at Cox Hall, the parish hall of Trinity Episcopal Church in Upperville, Virginia.
-The school has a variety of satellite locations throughout Loudoun, Fauquier and Clarke counties.
+The school has a variety of satellite locations throughout Loudoun, Fauquier, and surrounding counties.
 These locations are: Aldie, Middleburg, Purcellville, The Plains, Waterford, and Stephens City.

 Many churches in the region share their space with CMSP.
 Beginning with the generosity of Trinity Church, the school's space-sharing model has evolved and expanded over the years, enabling CMSP to keep its occupancy expenses to a minimum, while at the same time funding a generous scholarship program.